kaiyi27/tp/docs/UserGuide.md

 ## How to use this guide

+The InsuraConnect User Guide is structured to help you navigate as easily as possible.
+You can use the [table of contents](#table-of-contents) to navigate any section you want.
+Hyperlinks are also included that will take you to relevant sections or features.
+If you already an experienced user, you can use the [supported prefixes](#supported-prefixes) and [command summary](#command-summary) sections for a quick overview.

+In the [Features](#features) section, each feature you will contain:
+* a short **preface**
+* the **command format**
+* **details** on its use
+* guided **examples**

-In this guide, you will find the following **coloured icons and segments** that represent different information to help you better understand how to use InsuraConnect.
+This guide also contains the following **coloured icons and segments** that represent different information to help you better understand how to use InsuraConnect.

 <box type="tip" seamless>